tuanden0/refactor_user_ms/README.md

 ~~Log all error in service and repository~~

-## All knowledge is gathered on internet
+## All knowledge is gathered on the internet

 https://cloud.google.com/apis/design/errors